-Invoices and receipts must be submitted no later than 2 weeks from the date of the event or date of approval for other expenses, such as mailings, postage, etc. Failure to adhere to the reimbursement timeline may impact future award requests.
+Invoices and receipts must be submitted no later than five business days from the date of the event or date of approval for other expenses, such as mailings, postage, etc. Failure to adhere to the reimbursement timeline may impact future award requests.

 Awards will not be granted for purposes that have some commercial benefit to the organizers or attendants.

-Award recipients are expected to list the American University Alumni Association (AUAA) as an "official co-sponsor" of the initiative, and all marketing materials listing the AUAA's affiliation should be sent for approval to EmilyAnn Walrath, assistant director of student-alumni outreach and services, in advance of printing or public release.
+Award recipients are expected to list the American University Alumni Association (AUAA) as an "official co-sponsor" of the initiative, and all marketing materials listing the AUAA's affiliation should be sent for approval to Amber McClay in advance of printing or public release.

 The AUAA or a representative of the Office of Development and Alumni Relations must be offered the opportunity to attend and speak at any live events.

-Award recipients must maintain an event attendance, program participation, and/or alumni volunteer participant list that will be forwarded to EmilyAnn Walrath no later than three business days after the event.
-The event attendance list, program participation, and/or alumni volunteer participant list should include at least first and last name, degree information, a preferred phone number contact, and a preferred email address for each participant.
+Award recipients must maintain an event attendance, program participation, and/or alumni volunteer participant list that will be forwarded to Amber McClay no later than five business days after the event.
+The event attendance list, program participation, and/or alumni volunteer participant list should include at least first and last name, degree information (if applicable), a preferred email address, and AU affiliation for each participant.
 Failure to adhere to the list submission timeline may impact future award requests.